 The influence of sea level rise on rates of coastal erosion in the District is a significant issue.
 International research indicates that global greenhouse effect is likely to result in warming of the atmosphere and a rise in sea level through polar ice melting and thermal expansion of the sea.
 Estimates in 1990 of the rate of rise of global temperatures have been translated into likely rates of sea level rise for New Zealand of between 7-25 centimetres by the year 2025 and between 17-50 centimetres by the year 2050, although there is continuing scientific debate about a relationship between atmospheric conditions and sea-level.
-Significant uncertainties are acknowledged as being likely to alter these or any more recent estimates of rates of sea level rise.
+Significant uncertainties are acknowledged as being likely to alter these or any more recent estimates of rates of sea level rise1.
 The possible implications for the District's sandy beaches and estuaries are an increase in the extent and rate of erosion of these areas, with landward movement of the sea at all areas where there is currently erosion, as well as over areas currently stable.
 The erosion threat from sea level rise together with current erosion trends along both Golden Bay and Tasman Bay strongly suggest the need to avoid further development in a wide buffer area of vulnerable coastal land.
+Current developments that have sought to protect themselves by structures are likely to be eventually overwhelmed or outflanked.